HumanSignal/label-studio/docs/source/guide/storage.md

 ##  Microsoft Azure Blob storage

 Connect your [Microsoft Azure Blob storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) container with Label Studio.
+For details about how Label Studio secures access to cloud storage, see [Secure access to cloud storage](security.html/#Secure-access-to-cloud-storage).

 ### Prerequisites
 You must set two environment variables in Label Studio to connect to Azure Blob storage: